ifwe/proximous/README.md

     proxy.matchAll('*');

-    // blacklist ensures matched URLs are not proxied proxy.exclude.matchGet('/profile/*');            // ensures that all profile pages are never proxied proxy.exclude.matchPost('/submit-photo.html');   // POSTs to this URL will never be proxied
+    // blacklist ensures matched URLs are not proxied proxy.excludeGet('/profile/*');            // ensures that all profile pages are never proxied proxy.excludePost('/submit-photo.html');   // POSTs to this URL will never be proxied proxy.excludeAll('/chat.html');            // GETs and POSTs to this URL will never be proxied

     // Once configured, set up proxy as middleware var http = require('http');